rikiod/SpaceCommsApp/README.md

 ![](ETMsmallGIF.gif)

-**Fig #:** This GIF shows the English to Morse translation system translating the word "TEST."
+**Fig. 13:** This GIF shows the English to Morse translation system translating the word "TEST."
 It can be slightly difficult to see the first "T" communicated through the lights.

 **9. Morse to English Translation System:**